tkuenneth/android_app_survival_guide/README.md

 This repo contains sample apps and slides for my talks and workshops about Android development.

+## AndroidVersionDemo

+This app deliberately uses a feature being present only in Android P and later.
+Switch to branch androidversiondemo_api26 to see one way of supporting different versions.

 ## UnitTestDemo

 This app demonstrates how a lot of current apps might look like (caution: not how they should ;-)).